 Staff were aware of the importance of protecting patients' privacy and dignity.
-The treatment rooms were situated away from the main waiting area and we saw that the doors were closed at all times when patients were having treatment.
+The treatment rooms were situated away from the main waiting areas and we saw that the doors were closed at all times when patients were having treatment.
 Conversations between patients and the dentist could not be heard from outside the rooms, which protected patient's privacy.

 Staff understood the importance of data protection and confidentiality and had received training in information governance.
-Patients' dental care records were stored in an electronic format.
-Records stored on the computer were password protected and regularly backed up.
+Patients' dental care records were stored in a paper format in locked filing cabinets.